Why Legal Aid

 Small NGOs are best suited to offer legal aid to overcome this protracted and complicated asylum process, as large aid organisations have become overburdened by the scale of time-urgent needs in the refugee crisis.

 In 2018-19, we covered the entire operational costs of both Mobile Info Team and Fenix Humanitarian Legal Aid.
+In the 2020-2021 academic year, we are supporting six legal aid NGOs working in four regions of Greece, and due to the recent COVID-19 pandemic, we also offered an emergency fund to Kitrinos Healthcare to support their work to protect refugees in the former Moria camp from this outbreak.
 Read more information on our beneficiaries here, and click here for details of any grant applications which are currently open.

 Asylum services were not prepared to deal with the unprecedented numbers of refugees coming to Europe in 2015.
 Due to political disputes and the rise of far-right rhetoric towards immigration, asylum services have since remained underfunded and understaffed.
 As a result of this, asylum seekers currently in Greece can expect to wait until 2022 for their asylum interview.
 This interview is of paramount importance to an asylum seeker, as it will determine whether they can remain in that country or not.

-Thousands of vulnerable people must live in camp conditions for over a year awaiting their asylum interviews.
-And this is the best case scenario - given that the camps reached capacity years ago, a large portion of the refugee population is currently homeless, sleeping in abandoned buildings and parks.
+Thousands of vulnerable people have to live in camp conditions for over a year awaiting their asylum interviews, and this is the best case scenario.
+Given that the camps reached capacity years ago, a large portion of the refugee population is currently homeless, sleeping in abandoned buildings and parks.
 Such desperate situations have led to an increase in violence, drug abuse and prostitution.
 No one should have to suffer this long in legal limbo, and in such troubling conditions.

 Living in a refugee camp is untenably difficult.
 Conditions are unsanitary, overcrowded and are often met with a lack of basic supplies, such as clothes.
 Pressurised circumstances and untreated trauma often leads to violence, drug abuse and further mental health difficulties.
 As asylum seekers currently in Greece can expect to be interviewed in 2022, thousands of vulnerable people must live in these conditions for over a year.